 Of course, sometimes you’ll find the “App Using Energy” is the one you’re using and thus can’t do much about, or can’t quit it until you’ve completed the task at hand.
 If that’s the case, you may want to refer to more specific battery tips that can help to extend the battery longevity of all MacBooks.

-It’s worth mentioning that selecting the app from the battery menu will launch into the Activity Monitor, which allows users to take further advanced action, usually killing apps or processes selectively.
+It’s worth pointing out that selecting the app from the battery menu will launch into the Activity Monitor, which allows users to take further advanced action, usually killing apps or processes selectively.

-As mentioned, this feature is limited to OS X Mavericks 10.9 and newer, and is one of the reasons that portable Mac users may want to upgrade to Mavericks if they’re on an older version of OS X, because it really can help to improve battery life quite a bit by providing quickly actionable information.
+As mentioned, this feature is limited to modern versions of macOS, including macOS Monterey, Big Sur, Catalina, Mojave, El Capitan, Sierra, High Sierra, Mavericks, Mac OS X Yosemite, and newer, and is one of the reasons that portable Mac users may want to upgrade to Mavericks if they’re on an older version of Mac OS X, because it really can help to improve battery life quite a bit by providing quickly actionable information.